genandlam/product-review-data-analysis/Topic Modelling/README.md

-## Topic Modelling on Amazon Cell Phone reviews
+# Aspect Extraction on Amazon Phone Product Reviews

-Now I am using 2 types of models for topic modelling:
-- Latent Dirichlet Allocation (LDA)
-- Non-negative Matrix Factorization (NMF)
+### Method
+I used a Latent Dirichlet Allocation (LDA), a state-of-the-art probabilistic approach for topic modelling to do aspect extraction on phone product reviews.

 File `nmf-test.py` uses sklearn's implementation for both.
 I see that the runtime is faster, and NMF gives more pleasing topic models.